Expo Dates and Hours

 How much does parking cost?

-Visit our Directions & Parking page, or visit the Boston Convention & Exhibition Center’s website here or here.
+Parking in the Convention Center parking lot is $18.
+Valet parking is $30.
+For more information, visit the Boston Convention & Exhibition Center’s website here.
 Please keep in mind that the Show is held at the Convention Center and the building dictates all prices and rules regarding parking.
 The Show only rents the space from the building and therefore has no influence or control over prices, rules, and regulations regarding parking in and around the Convention Center.

 Where is the nearest EV charging station?